docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

   > }
   > ```

-#### NOTE
+!!! note
-**The above examples are the common cases we’ve seen in our effects.
+ **The above examples are the common cases we've seen in our effects.
 You can always come up other methods to treat your statics and globals that best suits your needs.**

 ---